tkajder/usda-costoffood/README.md

 All scripts run in Python 2.7 and Python 3.
 The required python packages specified in the requirements.txt file should be downloaded into system packages or a virtualenv.

-This project relies on the `pdftotext` executable from [xpdf](http://www.foolabs.com/xpdf/download.html).
+This project relies on the `pdftotext`version 0.26.5  executable from [xpdf](http://www.foolabs.com/xpdf/download.html).

 Downloading USDA Cost of Food Reports
 -------------------------------------